laur89/awesome-stars/README.md

 ## OpenSCAD

+- [wolfwood/tryadactyl](https://github.com/wolfwood/tryadactyl) - Methodology for custom tuning a concave, column-staggered, split keyboard with thumb clusters (AKA Dactyl).
+Centered on an OpenSCAD library for designing all sorts of ortholinear-ish keyboards support
 - [pseudoku/ErgoWarp](https://github.com/pseudoku/ErgoWarp) - Design Log and OpenSCAD code repo for Custom Split Keyboard
 - [wolfwood/printed-keycap-mods](https://github.com/wolfwood/printed-keycap-mods) - mod 3D printable keycaps for easier printing and to fit next to the Santoku and other keyboard's trackpoints